University of Texas Law logo Update your account

 • Data Privacy Presentations

-Following the seminar, attendees will receive a bonus eSupplement to ensure practitioners can earn their required 15.00/3.00 Texas MCLE hours for the year.
+Following the seminar, attendees will receive two free, on-demand eCourses containing additional programming, ensuring attendees can earn their required 15.00/3.00 Texas MCLE hours for the year.

 Event Schedule